-- Pay attention to all information received by the different offices of National University College when requesting documents and information, deadlines for the delivery of these and requirements of the programs (financial and academic) the student is interested in. - Submit all documents required by the Financial Aid Officer, meet established deadlines, and complete the necessary documents.
-(Incomplete records cannot be evaluated for additional financial aid and in some cases, when the student provides the requested documents, the funds for the aid for which he or she may be eligible can already be exhausted.) - Read and understand all the documents given.
-The student has the responsibility to research the criteria for each program before signing any documents. - If the student participates in the Federal Student Direct Loan Program, he/she must report any changes in personal information (name, address, telephone numbers, work, marital status, etc.). - Complete Entrance and Exit Counseling to learn the terms and conditions of repayment and/or deferments. - Unlike scholarships, loan amounts received must be paid in full, even if you did not complete the program, are unable to obtain employment after completing the program, are dissatisfied or did not receive the educational or other services that you paid for with your federal student loans. - Know and comply with the Satisfactory Academic Progress Standards detailed in the school's catalog.
+- Paying attention to all information received by the different offices of NUC University when requesting documents and information, deadlines for the delivery of these and requirements of the programs (financial and academic) the student is interested in, - Submitting all documents required by the Financial Aid Officer, meet established deadlines, and complete the necessary documents (Incomplete records cannot be evaluated for additional financial aid and in some cases, when the student provides the requested documents, the funds for the aid for which he or she may be eligible can already be exhausted), - Reading and understanding all the documents given.
+The student has the responsibility to research the criteria for each program before signing any documents, - Reporting any changes in personal information (name, address, telephone numbers, work, marital status), If the student participates in the Federal Student Direct Loan Program, - Completing Entrance and Exit Counseling to learn the terms and conditions of repayment and/or deferments. - Full repayment of loan amounts received, even if you did not complete the program, are unable to obtain employment after completing the program, are dissatisfied, or did not receive the educational or other services that you paid for with your federal student loans,

+• Knowing and complying with the Satisfactory Academic Progress Standards detailed in the school's catalog.